Chrriis/DJ-Native-Swing/DJNativeSwing-SWT/Release/readme-SWT.txt

 On Mac, you may need to add the "-XstartOnFirstThread" VM parameter.

-If you want to use the shaping mode for native components (cf the demo), you need "jna.jar" and "jna_WindowUtils.jar" in your classpath.
+If you want to use the shaping mode for native components (cf the demo), you need "jna.jar" and "jna-platform.jar" in your classpath.

 If you want to use the HTML editor, you need the zip of the FCK editor, the CKEditor editor or the Tiny MCE editor in your classpath depending on which